DataBiosphere/terra-app/README.md

 ```

 # Testing
-The script detailed in the local launching section is also used to smoke-test supported apps on merges to this repo.
+The script detailed in the local launching section, `terra-app-local.sh`, is also used to smoke-test supported apps on merges to this repo.
 If you are adding an app, and want it to be automatically tested, be sure to add it to the `app` `matrix` in the github action file.

-These tests DO NOT test against Terra/Leonardo.
+These smoke-tests DO NOT test against Terra/Leonardo.
 It may be desirable to have a dedicated test in leonardo pegged to a specific version of an app.yaml.
 This is not possible until we begin publishing and versioning these app yaml.
 See https://broadworkbench.atlassian.net/browse/IA-2495.

 # Launching an App on Terra

 Leonardo has an endpoint that takes an app descriptor and various arguments.
-See the [swagger](https://leonardo.dsde-dev.broadinstitute.org/#/apps/createApp) documentation for the endpoint, and the associated `CreateAppRequest` schema.
+See the [swagger](https://leonardo.dsde-dev.broadinstitute.org/#/apps/createApp) documentation for the endpoint, and the associated `CreateAppRequest` schema (located near bottom of swagger specification).

 # Helm Chart